Collision Insurance Explained: What It Covers, Costs & When You Need It

 When Collision and Comprehensive Work Together

-Most insurers offer collision and comprehensive coverage as a package — commonly part of "full coverage" alongside liability.
+Most insurers offer collision and comprehensive coverage as a package — commonly part of full coverage car insurance alongside liability.
 This combination protects you against virtually all vehicle damage scenarios.
 While collision handles crash-related damage, comprehensive covers everything from theft to hail to hitting a deer.

 Choosing Between Collision Only or Full Coverage

-For newer vehicles worth more than a few thousand dollars, full coverage including both collision and comprehensive makes the most financial sense.
+For newer vehicles worth more than $5,000–$7,500, full coverage including both collision and comprehensive makes the most financial sense.
 The relatively small additional cost of comprehensive coverage provides meaningful protection against theft, weather damage, and other common risks.

 Older vehicles present tougher decisions.
-Comprehensive coverage typically costs less than collision — often $50–$100 less per month — while still protecting against theft and weather events that can total a vehicle regardless of age.
-Some drivers keep comprehensive while dropping collision on older vehicles, which can be a smart strategy if you park in high-theft or weather-prone areas.
+Comprehensive coverage typically costs far less than collision.
+Some drivers keep comprehensive while dropping collision on older vehicles — a smart strategy if you park in high-theft or weather-prone areas.
+Review our liability vs. full coverage comparison to find out what makes sense at your vehicle's current value.

 When to Drop Collision Coverage